api7/apisix-seed/README.md

 # Why APISIX-Seed
 - Network topology becomes simpler

-> Apache APISIX does not need to maintain a network connection with each registry, and only needs to pay attention to the configuration information in Etcd.
+> Apache APISIX does not need to maintain a network connection with each registry, and only needs to pay attention to the configuration information in etcd.
 This will greatly simplify the network topology.

 - Total data volume about upstream service becomes smaller
 > Due to the characteristics of the registry, Apache APISIX may store the full amount of registry service data in the worker, such as consul_kv.
 By introducing APISIX-Seed, each process of Apache APISIX will not need to additionally cache upstream service-related information